-- Employer/Host Coordinator Coordinator or point of contact (POC) within the organization of a host employer. - Payroll Coordinators Persons identified to process payroll for each worksite. - Worksite Supervisors Persons identified to work directly with youth at the worksite.
+- Employer/Host Coordinator The coordinator or point of contact within the organization of a host employer. - Payroll Coordinators Persons identified to process payroll for each worksite. - Worksite Supervisors Persons identified to work directly with youth at the worksite.

-First Day of 2021 MBSYEP
+The First Day of MBSYEP 2023

 The first day that youth report to work will set the tone for the entire summer.
-The following should be done on day one:
+The following should be done on the first day:

-- Check in youth using the roster provided to you by DOES. - Request to see identification or a copy of the job assignment letter sent to the youth participant. - Have the youth sign in and out on the time/roster sheet. - · Conduct a worksite orientation.
+- Check-in youth using the roster provided to you by DOES. - Ask to see identification or a copy of the job assignment letter sent to the youth participant. - Have the youth sign in and out on the time/roster sheet. - · Conduct a worksite orientation.